bartkamphorst/fsc-c/README.md

   </div>
 </div>
 ```
+Notice that the id includes a number (1).
+This is not strictly necessary, but it allows for multiple instances of the measure to be included on one page.
+Just make sure that each id is unique.

-(Make sure that the div elements have the `circles` class so that they are styled properly.)
+(Also, ensure that the div elements have the `circles` class so that they are styled properly.
+If the elements do not show up as circles, check that you have included the CSS / that the CSS is loaded properly.)

 * Profit!